bpmn-io/extract-process-variables/README.md

 Note that `origin` and `scope` retrieves the full moddle element.
 The example outputs are reduced due to better readibility.

-Note that [camunda-bpmn-moddle](https://github.com/camunda/camunda-bpmn-moddle) descriptors have to be installed.
+Note that [camunda-bpmn-moddle](https://github.com/camunda/camunda-bpmn-moddle) or [zeebe-bpmn-moddle](https://github.com/camunda-cloud/zeebe-bpmn-moddle) descriptors have to be installed.

 ## Properties support

+### Camunda Platform 7
-We are currently [extracting process variables](https://github.com/bpmn-io/extract-process-variables/tree/main/src/extractors) from the following diagram properties
+We are currently [extracting process variables](https://github.com/bpmn-io/extract-process-variables/tree/main/src/camunda-platform/extractors) from the following diagram properties
 * `camunda:formField`
 * `camunda:outputParameter`
 * `camunda:out`